nishanths/zoom.js/README.md

 # ZOOM.JS

-A pure JavaScript-only image zooming plugin; as seen on [Medium.com](https://medium.com/designing-medium/image-zoom-on-medium-24d146fc0c20).
+A pure JavaScript image zooming plugin; as seen on [Medium.com](https://medium.com/designing-medium/image-zoom-on-medium-24d146fc0c20).

 Has **no dependencies** on jQuery or Bootstrap.